micronDLA/SDK/README.md

 **Important:** This is a Ubuntu SDK release.
 Please submit issues and bugs to this repository: https://github.com/FWDNXT/Snowflake-SDK

+**Important:** This SDK supposes that you are working on a desktop computer with Micron FPGA boards on a PCI backplane (Ac510 and EX-750 for example).
+For any other hardware configuration, please submit an issue and, if needed, contact FWDNXT support team.

 # Installation

 After unpackaging the SDK, it can be installed on Ubuntu with this command: